-- In a large bowl, mix ground turkey with all slider ingredients (except buns!) until mixed thoroughly.
+- In a large bowl, mix ground turkey with the rest of the burger ingredients (except buns) until mixed thoroughly.

 - Form patties of desired size and place on wire rack.
 I made 10 patties about 1" thick.

-- Bake for 20 minutes (for one-inch thick sliders, adjust depending upon your patties), or until internal temperature reaches 165°F and juices run clear when top of sliders are pressed.
+- Bake for 20 minutes (for one-inch thick patties, adjust depending upon your patties), or until internal temperature reaches 165°F and juices run clear when top of slider burgers are pressed.
 Remove from oven.

-- Mix sauce ingredients together in small bowl.
+- Whisk together sauce ingredients in small bowl.

-- Place sliders on buns and drizzle creamy chili garlic sauce on top.
+- Place burgers on slider buns and drizzle creamy chili garlic sauce on top.
 Serve with your favorite burger toppings.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.